KCCG/vcfscope-measure/README.md

 # KCCG Validation Reporter

-A script to build a validation report from a VCF of NA12878 calls.
+Create a WGS validation report from a VCF of NA12878 calls.